-Coordinators: Part of the modules: J. Müller-Quade Advanced Topic s in Cryptography (p.
-65)[IW4INFKR YP] ECTS Credits Hours per week Term Instruction language
+Coordinators: Part of the modules: J. Müller-Quade Advanced Topic e s in Cryptography (p .
+63)[IW4INFKR' YP] ECTS Credits Hours per week Term Instruction language 3 2 Summer term de

-- The student will be taught that the cryptographic security of applications exceeds the question of good encryption - · The most important cryptographic building blocks for larger security applications are to be understood and can be used
+- · The student will be taught that the cryptographic security of applications exceeds the question of good encryption - · The most important cryptographic building blocks for larger security applications are to be understood and can be used